PHP-FFMpeg/PHP-FFMpeg/README.md

 use `FFMpeg\Format\VideoInterface`, and `FFMpeg\Format\AudioInterface` for
 audio files.

-Format can also extends `FFMpeg\Format\ProgressableInterface` to get realtime informations about the transcoding.
+A format can also extends `FFMpeg\Format\ProgressableInterface` to get realtime information about the transcoding.

-Predefined formats already provide progress informations as events.
+Predefined formats already provide progress information as events.

 ```php
 $format = new FFMpeg\Format\Video\X264();